 Note: Pediatric Internal Medicine appears in both 1:General Internal Medicine and 3: Pediatrics.
-If the AMA specialty code (SPCLTY) was IM (Internal Medicine), then SPEC was coded as 1.
-If SPCLTY was MPD (Internal medicine/pediatrics) or PD (Pediatrics) then SPEC was coded as 3.
+If the AMA specialty code indicated by the respondent was IM (Internal Medicine), then SPEC was coded as 1.
+If the AMA code indicated by the respondent's specialty was MPD (Internal medicine/pediatrics) or PD (Pediatrics) then SPEC was coded as 3.